 And this is how the MIND diet looks like:

 |High proportion||Frequency||Strongly limited portion||Frequency|

 |Other Vegetables||At least once a day||Butter and Margarine||Less than one teaspoon a day|

 |Berries||At least twice a week||Biscuits and sweets||Only as an exception|

 |Beans||Every two days||Fried or Fast food||Less than once a week|

 |Olive oil||Very often|

 |Wein||One glass a day|

 Conclusion: A diet that prevents cognitive decline and Alzheimer’s disease is relatively easy to maintain.
-Even if the MIND diet is only moderately adhered to, significant effects can be expected.
-You only have to do it and, above all, pass it on.
-The dietary patterns in senior citizens and old people’s homes urgently need to be revised.
-You can do your children and grandchildren and yourself a favour if you get used to such a nutritional profile now.
-The candy floss or the Black Forest cherry cake for your birthday is certainly no problem, but the daily glass of cola certainly contributes to the slow mental decay.
+Even if the MIND diet is only moderately followed, significant effects can be expected.
+You just have to do it and, above all, pass it on.
+The dietary patterns in senior citizens and old people’s homes must be revised.
+You can do yourself a big favour (also to your children and grandchildren), if you start getting used to such a nutritional profile right now.
+The candy floss once in a while or the Black Forest cherry cake for your birthday are not the problem, but the daily glass of cola certainly contributes to the slow mental decay.